Easy Cekodok Pisang or Mashed Banana Fritters Recipe

 With all these health benefits, it is such a waste to throw away bruised and over-ripe bananas.
 They are still edible and there is no reason why you should throw them away.

 You can find many recipes using over-ripe bananas that give tasty foods.
 This cekodok recipe is one of them.
 Other recipes that uses over-ripe bananas are:

 - Banana Milkshake

 If you Google for 'over-ripe banana recipes', you will find more ideas and recipes.
 Now that you know, do not throw away the over-ripe bananas.
 Be adventurous and try all these recipes.

 If you want to try the Malaysian Banana Fritter, then click here.
-It tells you which banana variety to use for banana fritters and how to get crispy batter.
+Besides getting the recipe, it also tells you which banana variety to use and how to get a crispy batter.

 Medium Sized Banana Compared to Other Medium Sized Fruits

 Medium Sized Fruits

 Banana contains beneficial nutrients such as potassium and folic acid that may treat gout symptoms.
 Therefore, it is wrong to say that banana is bad for gout